CoffeeProgrammers/School-Calendar/README.md

 - MUI: library of React components
 - H2: database for our project tests
 - PostgreSQL: database for our project
+- Docker: for start servers and creating containers in one system

 ---